 “So many amazing cars, so many great, smiling people, and so much SL love!” – Jack Miller

 As the popularity of Slow Life continues to grow, so does their effect on the car scene.
 With over 7,000 Facebook followers, their meets have turned into a huge gathering of like-minded enthusiasts.
 Unlike some events that have been associated with negative police attention, Slow Life has managed to avoid this stigma.
 This is no easy feat.
 In fact, they have been able to secure multiple different locations that have taken our community away from the cliché car parks.
 This is perhaps credit to their business goals and their determination to set themselves apart from the crowd.
 As they keep delivering with new locations, vendors and special guests, people don’t recognise how much dedication and time goes into making these things happen.
-All with the mission to host an event that makes the majority happy.
+All with the mission to host an event that satisfies the majority.

 Since their start up, they’ve found endless ways to stand out with car features such as the GU Auto Concepts GTR, multiple charity fundraisers, as well as a cruises and show and shine’s.
 Their goal to us is to share 100% local and relevant content.
 This year, their website has launched, merchandise is in the making as is their new web store.
 They will be in attendance at the SA Time Attack with a track-side show and shine and there is also talks of a private Slow Life branded track day.
 This is what happened when some friends, brought together by cars, let passion take over.
 They set out with a common goal and now most of the Adelaide car community knows who they are and wants to know what’s next.
 A few of the team mentioned how amazed they are by the fact that the vibe of their events hasn’t changed.
 It still remains a friendly place for car enthusiasts to make friends, no matter how many cars may fill the location.
 They’ve built a community.
 Jack reflects on their humble beginnings, “we were just a bunch of kids who loved our cars, and wanted to meet more people like us to hang out and make friends!”